FOR IMMEDIATE RELEASE

 Economically, the COVID-19 pandemic has disproportionately affected the AAPI community.
 AAPIs own 26 percent of the nation’s food and accommodation-service businesses and 17 percent of the nation’s retail businesses – industries that have been devastated by the COVID-19 pandemic.
 On the health care front, although Filipino Americans account for 4 percent of the nation’s nurses, nearly one third of all nurses who have died from COVID-19 have been Filipino American.

 The California Attorney General plays an outsize role in defending our civil rights and promoting the health, safety, and welfare of every Californian.
-A number of highly qualified AAPI leaders would add a fresh voice and perspective to a key position of power.
+A number of highly qualified AAPI elected officials would add a fresh voice and perspective to a key position of power.

 Unless clearly identified as statements of the AAA-Fund, the views, opinions, analyses, and assumptions expressed in each blog or clearinghouse post are those of the author or contributor alone, and not those of the AAA-Fund.